-- Maungatautari, in the Waikato, is home to western brown kiwi.
-At 3,400 hectares, it is the largest fenced sanctuary in New Zealand and has the capacity to provide hundreds of juveniles each year to regions such as Taranaki and Tongariro.
+Sanctuary Mountain Maungatautari, in the Waikato, which is home to Western brown kiwi.
+At 3,400 hectares, it is the largest fenced sanctuary in New Zealand and has the capacity to house 680 pairs of kiwi and provide hundreds of juveniles each year to regions such as Taranaki and Tongariro.

-- The Cape Kidnappers and Ocean Beach Wildlife Preserve Partnership, in Hawke’s Bay, will become a kōhanga kiwi for the eastern brown kiwi taxa, with birds going into the Kaweka Range.
+The Cape Kidnappers and Ocean Beach Wildlife Preserve Partnership, in Hawke’s Bay, will become a kōhanga kiwi for the Eastern brown kiwi taxa, with birds going into the Kaweka Ranges.

 Kōhanga kiwi populations are being established for rowi, on Mana Island off the Wellington coast, and on Motuara Island in the Marlborough Sounds.

 Kōhanga kiwi populations have been established for Haast tokoeka on some small island populations and a fenced sanctuary built near Dunedin—in the Orokonui Ecosanctuary.

 Kapiti Island is the main kōhanga for little spotted kiwi and is one of the first in the country.
 Birds are regularly moved off the island, which is at, or close to, its carrying capacity.
 About 200 birds have been moved to other islands or to Zealandia, in Wellington.
 The Department of Conservation plans to swap birds between these populations to maintain genetic diversity